FlagOpener/K8sMLAccelerator/README.md

 ## How It Works

 This is achieved via a mutating webhook that modifies the Pod spec.
 The webhook deploys host aliases to Pod spec once it identifies the `app` label in the deployments or jobs.
-Upon running containers, the S3/GCS/Azure
+Upon running containers, the S3/GCS/Azure requests are redirected